cran/implicitMeasures/README.md

 questions and other discussions, you can contact the author and maintainer of the package at <otta.epifania@gmail.com>.

+## Contributing to `implicitMeasures`

+If you want to contribute to `implicitMeasures`, by all means\!
+You can open a new branch on <https://github.com/OttaviaE/implicitMeasures>, modify the code, and submit your pull request for added features.

 # References

 <div id="refs" class="references">